News embargo

 An example of an embargo being deliberately broken occurred on 19 July 2017.
-The television presenter and former tabloid editor Piers Morgan antagonised other journalists when he willingly breached a BBC news embargo.
+The television presenter and former tabloid editor Piers Morgan antagonised other journalists when he intentionally breached a BBC news embargo.
 This was in connection with the publication of details of BBC presenters earning more than £150,000 annually.
 He announced the details via his Twitter account about an hour earlier than the report's indicated time of publication.
-He excused his action by describing it as a 'scoop'.
+He excused his action by describing it as a "scoop".